inaraza/CareSync/README.md

 Mohamed Abubaker Abdalla Ahmed
 Shrastee Khisa
 Sumaiya Noor Diya
-A user friendly device for aged people to keep track of their health and vitals.
+A user friendly app for aged people to keep track of their health and vitals.